walidahsanmohim/walidahsanmohim/README.md

 ## 👨‍💻 About Me

 - 🎓 Currently studying **Business Administration in Accounting** at **International Islamic University Chittagong (IIUC)**.
-- 💻 Specialized in **Frontend Web Design & Development**, creating responsive, user-friendly, and modern UI.
+- 💻 Specialized in **Frontend Web Design & Development**, building responsive, type-safe, and user-friendly interfaces.
 - 🤖 Passionate about leveraging **AI tools** and automation to optimize workflows and boost productivity.
 - 📚 Experienced in content creation, curriculum development, and structured learning design.
 - 🎯 Seeking opportunities to blend tech innovation with business and finance applications.